jon-jacky/Piety/editors/HOW.md

 We do not run "programs" or "applications".
 Instead, we type commands to the Python interpreter that import modules and call functions in those modules.
 The function calls are transient, although the data they create can persist.
 The function calls might take over the keyboard and screen for a while, but the Python interpreter is often visible in part of the screen, and is always accessible with a keystroke or two.

 We don't invent command languages or write command interpreters; we use Python for that.
-The Python interpreter itself is the 'main program' that invokes the functions in the modules we write.
+The Python interpreter itself is the "main program" that invokes the functions in the modules we write.

 ### Reload functions, not data ###